Alan Myers (drummer): Other work

 After he had left Devo, Myers went to work as an electrical contractor, but also remained active in the Los Angeles music scene.
 He recorded a demo with Babooshka, a band that was his girlfriend Greta Ionita's creation, using live drums as well as electronic percussion similar to his last two albums with Devo.
 Myers also played drums with the Asian-themed pop band Jean Paul Yamamoto.
 In 2005, he founded the band Skyline Electric which played monthly shows in art galleries and clubs in Los Angeles.
-The line-up at the time of Myers death included his wife, Christine (Sugiyama) Myers, and an assortment of other experimental musicians.
+The line-up at the time of Myers' death included his wife, Christine (Sugiyama) Myers, and an assortment of other experimental musicians.
 In 2010, Myers began playing in the live ensemble of musical project Swahili Blonde with his daughter, Laena Geronimo (Myers-Ionita).

 Death

 On June 24, 2013, Myers died at the age of 58, in Los Angeles, California, due to stomach cancer.
 News reports at the time of his death incorrectly cited a brain tumor as the cause.
 Myers' death was first reported on Facebook by his friend Ralph Carney, a jazz musician who knew him in Devo's hometown of Akron, Ohio.
-His death came a month before the release of Something Else for Everybody, outtakes from Devo's ninth album "Something For Everybody".
+His death came a month before the release of Something Else for Everybody, outtakes from Devo's ninth studio album Something for Everybody (2010).

 Gerald Casale tweeted that Myers was "the most incredible drummer I had the privilege to play with for 10 years.
 Losing him was like losing an arm."
 Josh Freese tweeted that Myers was "1 of [his] all time favs.
 An underrated/brilliant drummer.
 Such an honor playing his parts w/Devo.
 Godspeed Human Metronome."

 On June 28, 2013, Skyline Electric performed a tribute to Myers at Human Resources Los Angeles in Los Angeles's Chinatown.